parthuis/parthuis.github.io/_sections/about-me.md

 As part of this effort, I am the maintainer and main developer of [ADG](https://github.com/adgproject/adg/), an open-source Python package generating diagrams and expressions for several many-body methods.
-This work additionaly led to progress in our understanding of [many-body diagrammatics](https://doi.org/10.1016/j.cpc.2018.11.023).
+This work additionally led to progress in our understanding of [many-body diagrammatics](https://doi.org/10.1016/j.cpc.2018.11.023).